 For the 1988 Genesis, the MC68000 was an obvious choice, it was already a mainstay in home computers, and SEGA already used it their System 16 arcade hardware, presumably making it much easier to port arcade games to the home market.
 In fact, the Genesis architecture is very similar to the System 16, which also features a Z80, a Yamaha FM chip, and a standard resolution of around 320x224.

-Markey Jester's Motorola 68000 Beginner's Tutorial is useful for learning MC68000 assembly code, the game development language of choice for game programmers.
+Markey Jester's Motorola 68000 Beginner's Tutorial is useful for learning MC68000 assembly code, the game development language of choice for SEGA Genesis programmers.

-The only tool needed to create a ROM is an MC68000 assembler.
-The open source assembler vasm built with Motorola-style syntax works well for this purpose.
+The only tool needed to create a ROM is an MC68000 assembler and a Z80 assembler.
+The open source assembler vasm works well for this purpose.

-We can test the assembler with a simple program:
+We can test the MC68000 assembler with a simple program:

 move.w #7,d0